EOX-A/EOxUI/README.md

 ### Flash of unstyled content (FOUC)

 If you're experiencing FOUC, then you're probably having some static/non-bundling setup.
 This is somewhat expected, since the HTML will always load faster than JS/CSS bundles (and especially fonts), probably most noticeable on first page load (browser cache should help a bit).

+Before all, make sure you're importing the CSS in the head as style, and not importing it into a JS module.

 To mitigate e.g. the wrong font flashing, use something like: